QA-Alam/Virtual-Facility-Coding-Challenge/README.md

      // Display the JDK version
      javac -version
-     javac 11.0.1
+     javac 1.8.1

      // Display the JRE version
      java -version
-     java version "11.0.1" 2018-10-16 LTS
+     java version "1.8.0" 2018-10-16 LTS
-     Java(TM) SE Runtime Environment 18.9 (build 11.0.1+13-LTS)
+     Java(TM) SE Runtime Environment 18.9
-     Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.1+13-LTS, mixed mode)
+     Java HotSpot(TM) 64-Bit Server VM 18.9, mixed mode).

-     To install Apache Maven on Windows, you just need to download the Maven’s zip file, unzip it to a folder, and configure the Windows      environment variables.
+     To install Apache Maven on Windows,
+     you just need to download the Maven’s zip file, unzip it to a folder, and configure the Windows      environment variables.
      Tested with :
      JDK 1.8
      Maven 3.6
      Windows 10
      Note
      Maven 3.3+ requires JDK 1.7+
-     1. JDK and JAVA_HOME
+     #.
+JDK and JAVA_HOME
      Make sure JDK is installed, and JAVA_HOME environment variable is configured.
      Check your system to see if you have the 1.8 Java version installed.
      From CMD Command:
      $ java -version
      If you do not have the latest Java installed, find out how to install Java.

-     2. Download the Eclipse Installer
+     #.
+Download the Eclipse Installer
      Download Eclipse Installer from http://www.eclipse.org/downloads.

      Start the Eclipse Installer executable